Waziup/learning-center-content/content/en/courses/2.Electronics/1.Basic/_index.md

 - Think about how changing resistor values affects the output voltage.

 **Safety Precautions:**
-- As we embark on this electrifying journey, just be mindful of the voltage levels and use appropriate protective gear.
+- Ensure the voltage levels used are within the safe operating range of your components.
+- Double-check connections to prevent short circuits.
+- Use appropriate gear.
 Safety first!
-- Make sure you're using appropriate resistor values to keep the current in check.

 Ready to unleash your inner circuit wizard?
 Let's go!